KDE/krita/README.android.md

 then extract it.

 Next, Android SDK.
 You can either download Android Studio or just the `sdk-tools`.
-Both could be downloaded from [googl'e website](https://developer.android.com/studio).
+Both could be downloaded from [google's website](https://developer.android.com/studio).

 If you downloaded Android Studio then open sdk manager and download `Android SDK Build-Tools`.